 The Future of Lighting in Skåne is a regional project focusing on increasing awareness and knowledge of the importance of light for human health and well-being.
 The project run by Innovation Skåne is funded by Region Skåne.
 Maria Edgren leads Innovation Skånes participation.

 Business Incubation 2020 is a project with the mission to support entrepreneurship in southern Sweden through increased collaboration, within the innovation system and with established trade and industry.
 Innovation Skåne initiated this project to ensure that we all benefit from each others strength and specialist knowledge, and through various activities we will offer an improved innovation system and attract even more entrepreneurs.
-Annica Carlstedt is the Director.
+Anders Nilsson is the Project coordinator.

 Product Validation in Health, ProVaHealth, is an Interreg Baltic Sea Region-project which facilitates access to health infrastructures for startups and SMEs.
 It promotes commercialization based on excellent client validation opportunities, hands-on feedback and input for product development.
 ProVaHealth involves 14 health Living Labs from the Baltic Sea region and works together with ScanBalt and the European Network of Living Labs.
 Fred Kjelsson leads Innovation Skånes participation.